coderefinery/manuals/breakout-rooms-helping.md

   room and see what they want, but do provide encouragement to do something.
 - If you need extra help, write it in the HackMD, someone should be watching it and relay it to the host.
-Other helpers will try to visit your rooms periodically, anyway.
+Expert helpers/instructors will try to visit your rooms periodically, anyway.
 - Watch the time and try to keep things moving.
-If some debugging takes to long, it's reasonable to ask for another helper who might have seen the problem.
+If some debugging takes to long, it's reasonable to ask for another exercise leader/expert helper who might have seen the problem.
     - If any one problem takes too long, it's OK to say "we don't have time, let's come back"